Clean Water for Cottage Grove

 In February 2018, the State of Minnesota settled its lawsuit against the 3M Company involving drinking water contamination in the East Metro that has resulted from PFAS chemicals.
 The settlement included funding for infrastructure projects for 14 East Metro communities, including the City of Cottage Grove to mitigate the PFAS contamination in the City’s water supply wells.

 As a result of state agencies, citizens, stakeholders, and technical experts from each of the affected communities working together since 2018, a comprehensive set of recommended options has been drafted and the final plan to mitigate the PFAS contamination has been released.
-The plan was officially released August 18, 2021.
+The plan was officially released on August 18, 2021.

 The City of Cottage Grove will receive $91 million through the settlement agreement that will fund a long-term water supply and treatment plan.
-The resulting solution includes two new water treatment plants, a new public well, new water mains and connections for homes currently served by private wells.
+The resulting solution includes two new water treatment plants, a new public well, new water mains, and connections for homes currently served by private wells.

 The City of Cottage Grove has already completed several projects to address the City’s drinking water issues since May of 2017, to ensure safe drinking water is supplied to the community: